 For all candidates seeking to appear on the Massachusetts primary ballot on September 1, 2020, the Court reduced the number of signatures required by 50%; extended the deadline for state district and county office candidates to file certified nomination papers; and allowed for the submission and filing of nomination papers with electronic signatures.

-Led by Rob, the Boston-based Ropes & Gray team includes litigation & enforcement associates Patrick Roath, Martin Njoroge, and Haley Eagon.
+Led by Rob, the Boston-based Ropes & Gray team includes litigation & enforcement associate Patrick Roath.

 The Mass.
 SJC’s opinion can be found here.